mdn/content/files/en-us/web/javascript/data_structures/index.md

 ### BigInt type

-The {{jsxref("BigInt")}} type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
-With `BigInt`s, you can safely store and operate on large integers even beyond the safe integer limit for `Number`s.
+The BigInt type is a numeric primitive in JavaScript that can represent integers with arbitrary precision.
+With BigInts, you can safely store and operate on large integers even beyond the safe integer limit for Numbers.

-A `BigInt` is created by appending `n` to the end of an integer or by calling the constructor.
+A BigInt is created by appending `n` to the end of an integer or by calling the constructor.

-You can obtain the safest value that can be incremented with `Number`s by using the constant {{jsxref("Number.MAX_SAFE_INTEGER")}}.
-With the introduction of `BigInt`s, you can operate with numbers beyond the {{jsxref("Number.MAX_SAFE_INTEGER")}}.
+You can obtain the safest value that can be incremented with Numbers by using the constant {{jsxref("Number.MAX_SAFE_INTEGER")}}.
+With the introduction of BigInts, you can operate with numbers beyond the {{jsxref("Number.MAX_SAFE_INTEGER")}}.

 This example demonstrates, where incrementing the {{jsxref("Number.MAX_SAFE_INTEGER")}} returns the expected result: